Identicide

 Identicide can be a precursor to genocide but does not necessarily result in genocide.
+Perpetrators of identicide understand that cultural identity is built into places created over centuries of living in place, and a marginalized group can be weakened and unalterably changed through the destruction of their places.
+The destruction results in people leaving their places, or a loss of distinctiveness in place, and can achieve the result intended by the perpetrators.

+Examples of identicide can be observed in the destruction of the Bridge of Mostar and the National and University Library in Bosnia and Herzegovina, and the willful damage of Islamic iconography and archaeological treasures such as Palmyra by ISIL in Syria.
+During the Bosnian War, Bosnian Croat forces destroyed the Stari Most (Old Bridge) in Mostar (1993), erasing a centuries-old symbol of the city’s multicultural identity, while Serbian forces burned the National and University Library of Bosnia and Herzegovina (1992), destroying over two million books and archives in an attempt to erase Bosnian intellectual and historical heritage.
+Similarly, ISIL’s systematic destruction of Palmyra’s archaeological treasures (2015-2017) in Syria sought to eliminate physical remnants of the region’s diverse Greco-Roman, Persian, and Arab influences, reinforcing their rigid ideological narrative.
+These acts of cultural erasure were not just attacks on physical structures but deliberate attempts to obliterate historical memory and identity.

 Etymology

 The term was coined in 1998 by Sarah Jane Meharg, Ph.D. while completing her studies at the Royal Military College of Canada.
 It was later published in her Masters of Arts (War Studies) thesis in 1999.

-Cultural geography
+Cultural Geography and Identity

 Identicide, as argued by Meharg, is centered around erasing the link between people and their places, in order to weaken cultural identity and create anomie.
 These roots of identity are not only embedded within the people who inhabit a certain region, but also among the cultural infrastructure (i.e. castles, houses, engineering feats, routes/paths, bridges etc.), symbols (i.e. monuments, statues), signs, language (i.e. any form of literature, libraries), and social behaviors that support the functionality and cohesiveness a given community and contribute to their uniqueness and specificity that could be recalled, affecting the memory of their unique heritage, historical power and environment and ethnic leverage in a region over time.
 The continued presence of such material and places allow a people’s identity to continue to live on, whether those people still exist, have evolved or have been eliminated, and as such their identity remains preserved in the memory of mankind and society.
 Such examples include monuments and statues, which “are best thought of as devices of communication rather than aesthetic representations: as such, they underscore…the ‘reworking of memory.’”